ywiyogo/AssetFolio/docs/user_guide.md

 If have already a watchlist or an Excel list of your investments you can export it to a *JSON* file.
 The *JSON* file has to have three members: "QueryType", "Currency", and "Transactions".
 In order to create your own compatible json file, you can load the test json file [example.json](../data/example.json) for the symbol ticker or [example_isin.json](../data/example_isin.json) for ISIN.

 Below is an example of a simple *JSON* file with a buying entry.
+The Broker entry is optional and can be empty.

 ```
 {